 - Check on your neighbours to see if they need any help or care.
 Take church out of the building and bring it to life for others!

-We have been monitoring the situation closely and prayerfully considering precautions to keep our congregation safe.
+We have been reading the news, getting instructions from headquarters and prayerfully considering precautions to keep our congregation safe.
 It hasn’t been appropriate to communicate until this time where community infections are now taking place in the Lower Mainland.
 The spirit among our staff is one of calm and of confidence in God’s control.
 We believe that at this time God will use us to bring strength and life to our neighbours and family.

 The situation is concerning, but concern is not the same as fear.
 We don’t want to be reactionary nor do we want to be careless.
 We simply want to be alert and do all we can to create a safe practices for worship.
 Taking precautionary measures is an act of love for our church family and community.